marratj/kthw-terraform/README.md

 Most probably there will be multiple refactors of the Terraform code, every time I think there might be another way to carry out a certain task.

+## Client tools prerequisites

+You need to have kubectl installed for interacting with the cluster and also for Terraform to be able to generate configuration files.

+Download the current release from https://storage.googleapis.com/kubernetes-release/release/v1.9.0/bin/linux/amd64/kubectl

+Also, you obviously need to have Terraform installed for running the code in this repository.

+Download the current version from https://releases.hashicorp.com/terraform/0.11.1/terraform_0.11.1_linux_amd64.zip

+Next, for Terraform to be able to authenticate with Azure, you either need to set up a service principal in your Azure account (https://www.terraform.io/docs/providers/azurerm/authenticating_via_service_principal.html) or have Azure CLI installed (https://www.terraform.io/docs/providers/azurerm/authenticating_via_azure_cli.html)

 ## SSH Agent

 The private key to `node_ssh_key` for accessing the VMs needs to be loaded in your SSH agent (for copying over the certificates to the instances).

 ## Chapter 03 - Provisioning Compute Resources